7span/dashing-kit/README.md

 2. Open this project and run the command below:
 `melos bs`

-3. Run build runner command to generate the configuration files `melos run build-runner`
+3. Run build runner command to generate the configuration files such as assets, enviroments or routing `melos run build-runner`

-4. Run the command below to generate enviroment configurations `melos run env-gen`

-5. Run this command to generate localization
+4. Run this command to generate localization
 `melos run locale-gen`